smitpi/XDHealthCheck/docs/XDHealthCheck.md

 ---
 Module Name: XDHealthCheck
 Module Guid: 39f9295c-353e-4bb7-aee5-0c600dfd5eba
-Download Help Link: NA
+Download Help Link:
-Help Version: 0.2.6
+help Version: 0.2.7
 Locale: en-US
 ---

 # XDHealthCheck Module
 ## Description
-Creates daily health check, and config reports for your on premise Citrix farm.
+Creates daily health check, and config reports for your on-premise Citrix farm.
 - To get started, you need to run Install-ParametersFile.
 - This will capture and save needed farm details, to allow scripts to run automatically.

-HTML Reports
+- This will capture and save needed farm details, to allow scripts to run automatically.

-- When creating a HTML report:
+HTML Reports - When creating a HTML report:
 - The logo can be changed by replacing the variable
- - $Global:Logourl =''
-- The colors of the report can be changed, by replacing:
- - $global:colour1 = "#061820"
- - $global:colour2 = "#FFD400"
-- Or permanently replace it by editing the following file
+ - $Global:Logourl ='' - The colors of the report can be changed, by replacing:  - $global:colour1 = "#061820"  - $global:colour2 = "#FFD400" - Or permanently replace it by editing the following file
 - <Module base>\Private\Reports-Variables.ps1

 ## XDHealthCheck Cmdlets
 ### [Get-CitrixConfigurationChange](Get-CitrixConfigurationChange.md)
 Show the changes that was made to the farm